Army of Tennesee Civil War Relics Authentic

 ANT R 16.
 Excavated Roman Knife with Lioness Head Handle.
 1st-2nd Century AD.

 Remarkable condition with intact iron blade and cast bronze handle.
 Knives like this would have had many uses and been carried by average Romans.
+Comes from a private British gentleman’s antiquities collection.

 $650.00